 We cannot ignore Butler’s prophetic word choice: “not worth safeguarding.”
 What do we do with what we feel – and don’t feel – about the losses we have suffered as a result of the pandemic, and the ways in which those losses disproportionately affect certain nations, communities, and individuals at the expense of others?
-Concordantly, what do we do with what we feel – and don’t feel – about the death of another Black man at the hands of White police?
+Concordantly, what do we do with what we feel – and don’t feel – about the continual deaths of Black people at the hands of White police?

 I become inscrutable to myself